michaelmusty/.dotfiles/README.markdown

 in it are versioned; the rest are ignored by `.gitignore`.

-As I occasionally have work on very old internal systems, my Bash is written to work with [any version 2.05a or newer][18].
-This is the version in which the less error-prone `[[` test syntax was introduced.
+As I occasionally have work on very old internal systems, my Bash is written to work with [any version 2.05a or newer][18], a few versions after the less error-prone `[[` test syntax was introduced.
 This is why I use older syntax for certain things such as appending items to arrays:

 ```bash
 array=("${array[@]}" "$item")